benkehoe/aws-sso-cfn-helper/README.md

 ```

 ## Usage
 All of the identifiers required below can be looked up using the included `aws-sso-lookup` utility, documented below.
-On both utilities the credentials used can be controlled with the `--profile` paramater.
+On both utilities the credentials used can be controlled with the `--profile` parameter.

 ### AWS SSO instance id
 You can provide the AWS SSO instance id directly using the `--instance` or `-i` parameter, or you can omit it and `aws-sso-cfn-helper` will query your account for the instance id.
 The instance id will be used to fill out permission set ARNs, if that information is missing.